toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 Unlike some other tools, classes in toddle are scoped to the element where they're defined:
 - Styles added to a class only apply to the specific element where they're created
 - Classes are not automatically shared between elements
-- For reusable styles across multiple elements, consider creating a component instead
+- For reusable styles across multiple elements, create components instead

 This approach maintains clean separation and prevents unintended style conflicts in your application.